ubdsgroup/mlcourse-ub/source/syllabus.rst

 ---------------------------------
   * Programming Assignment 1 - This assignment will focus on building linear models for supervised learning.
 This will include implementing a linear regression model for regression, and three classification models, viz., logistic regression, perceptron, and support vector machine (SVM).
   * Programming Assignment 2 - In this assignment, your task is to implement a Multilayer Perceptron the neural network and evaluate its performance in classifying handwritten digits.
 You will also use the same network to analyze a more challenging hand-drawn images dataset and compare the performance of the neural network against a deep neural network using the TensorFlow library.
   * Programming Assignment 3 - This programming assignment has two parts.
 In the first part, you will implement a Naive Bayes Classifier and test it on a publicly available data set.
 In the second part, you will manipulate the data characteristics to understand how classifiers get impacted by the underlying bias in the training data.
+Focus will be on developing a COMPAS style risk assessment system.

 Course Texts
 ---------------